-National Days on January 12
+National & International Day on January 12

 🎯✨ January is packed with national days that encourage sticking to New Year’s resolutions!
 From Commitment Day on January 1st to Motivation and Inspiration Day on January 2nd, and National Can-Do Day on January 3rd, these days keep the momentum going.
 There’s also Quitter’s Day (second Friday in January), No Longer New Year’s Day on January 11, and now Stick to Your New Year’s Resolution Day on January 12—offering plenty of reminders to stay motivated and on track.